Evidence Handling

 Equivocation evidence is included in a block, the validator's stake is

 reduced (slashed) by

-We want to "follow the stake", i.e. the stake which contributed to the infraction
+We want to "follow the stake", i.e., the stake that contributed to the infraction

 should be slashed, even if it has since been redelegated or started unbonding.

-In addition, the validator is permanently jailed and tombstoned making it impossible for that validator to ever re-enter the validator set.
+In addition, the validator is permanently jailed and tombstoned to make it impossible for that validator to ever re-enter the validator set.

 Equivocation evidence is handled as follows:

-which emit informative events and finally delegate calls to the
+that emits informative events and finally delegates calls to the